Riimu/Kit-PHPEncoder/README.md

     may provide `false` as the argument to remove all unnecessary whitespace from the provided code.
   * `setAlignKeys($state)` allows you to align array keys in a column.
-In other words, if the array keys have different lengths, then the `=>` sign is aligned in the same place on each row.
-Enabling this setting if indent is set to false does not make much sense as there are no line breaks.
+In other words, if the array keys have different lengths, then the `=>` operator will be aligned in the same column on each row.
+Note that disabling whitespace via `setIndent()` will also disable this setting.
   * `setEscapeStrings($state)` defaults to true, which encodes strings using escape sequences whenever they contain ascii control characters or bytes with value of 127 or greater.
 This helps to ensure the string contents